-The concert is also aimed at enhancing understanding between the British and Iranian people following a difficult period in diplomatic relations between the two countries.
-Iranian soloists, including, Rouhani will perform during the evening.
+The Epic Persia concert is also aimed at enhancing understanding between the British and Iranian people following a difficult period in diplomatic relations between the two countries.
+Iranian soloists, including Neysun Rouhani, perform during the evening.

 See our archive of past concerts.